roaringsheep/dotnet-env-setup/README.md

 # .NET Environment Setup Guide
-This is environment setup guide for .NET batches.
+This is an environment setup guide for .NET batches.
 Inspired by [this repo](https://github.com/sophiagavrila/environment-setup)

 ## Structure
 The setup guide is modularized to make version updates/technology changes easier.